mjbundschuh/learn_sort_speed/README.md

 ## Learning Notes
 * Sets are extremely fast and was 33x faster than binary search
 * Lists are slower by 2 orders of magnitude
-* Indentation is important in python (shades of COBOL?)
+* Indentation is important in python (OMG shades of COBOL?)

 ## Testing and Assumptions